nationalarchives/ds-caselaw-public-ui/README.md

 ## Getting started

 **NOTE**: For any of the following commands to work, you must first [install Fabric](https://www.fabfile.org/installing.html).
+(Homebrew is also an option: `brew install fabric`.)
 Once installed, you can type `fab -l` to see a list of available commands.

 ### 1. Get access to Marklogic